jahangeeraslam1/jahangeeraslam1/README.md

 Qualfications / Skills:
 - 🔭 MSc in Cybersecurity
-- 📫 BSc in Computer Scicience
+- 📫 BSc in Computer Science
-- 🤔 One year of industry expereince working as an AR Consultant
+- :eyeglasses: One year of industry expereince working as an AR Consultant

 Currently seeking new employment oppurtunities in Software/Cyber roles.